MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 After completing the system check (if selected), the **BitLocker Drive Encryption Wizard** starts encryption.
 A reboot may be initiated to start encryption.
 If a reboot is initiated, if there was no TPM and a password was specified, the password must be entered to boot into the operating system volume.

-Users can check encryption status by checking the system notification area or the BitLocker control panel.
+Users can check encryption status by checking the system notification area or the BitLockerControl Panel.

 Until encryption is completed, the only available options for managing BitLocker involve manipulation of the password protecting the operating system volume, backing up the recovery key, and turning off BitLocker.

 ### Data volume

-Encrypting data volumes using the BitLocker control panel works in a similar fashion to encryption of the operating system volumes.
-Users select **Turn on BitLocker** within the BitLocker control panel to begin the **BitLocker Drive Encryption Wizard**.
+Encrypting data volumes using the BitLockerControl Panel works in a similar fashion to encryption of the operating system volumes.
+Users select **Turn on BitLocker** within the BitLockerControl Panel to begin the **BitLocker Drive Encryption Wizard**.

 ### OneDrive option